memoirist - storyteller - essayist

-Jobert E. Abueva is the recipient of the Arch and Bruce Brown Foundation Literary Award for historical LGBTQ+ short fiction (“Postmortem”) as well as two National Arts Club literary scholarships for non-fiction.
+Jobert E. Abueva is Lambda Literary's 2022 inaugural winner of the J. Michael Samuel Prize for Emerging Writers Over 50.
+He is also recipient of the Arch and Bruce Brown Foundation Literary Award for historical LGBTQ+ short fiction (“Postmortem”) as well as two National Arts Club literary scholarships for non-fiction.
 He was named winner of the Writer’s Advice 2021 Flash Memoir contest (“Manila, 1970”).
 His short story, “Land of Opportunity” was published in the Harrington Gay Men’s Fiction Quarterly and his front-page business exposé on “Return of the Native Executive” is featured in The New York Times Management Reader (Times Books).
 He is former managing editor of The Bucks County Writer literary magazine produced by the then Writers Room of Bucks County in Doylestown.

 Jobert is also a winning storyteller having performed on the 'Word of Mouth' stage at the Bucks County Playhouse Theater.
 His writings have appeared in multiple publications including The New York Times, International Herald Tribune, Newsweek Japan, Fortune, Entrepreneur, Poetry Nippon and most recently The Philadelphia Inquirer where eight of his op-ed pieces are among the paper’s most read pieces in 2021.
-Among his current projects is his first book, a boyhood memoir available for agent and publisher review.
-He is also about to complete a book proposal for The Janus Plan - Ditch Resolutions and Make the New Year Your Best Year Ever.
+Boy Wander, his first memoir will be released in fall 2023.
+His book proposal for The Janus Plan - Ditch Resolutions and Make the New Year Your Best Year Ever will be available for literary agent review in August 2022.

 He hails from Manila, the Philippines and grew up in Brooklyn, Kathmandu, Bangkok, and Tokyo where he graduated from St. Mary’s International School.
 He has a BA in Asian Studies and Economics from the University of Michigan – Ann Arbor as well as an MBA in Marketing from Columbia Business School.

 Jobert’s global marketing career has spanned multiple sectors from personal care [holding posts in the UK, China and Thailand] and home furnishings [former co-owner of Monkey Hill] to the energy sector as well as educational assessments as the current Executive Director, Global Brand and Innovation Marketing at ETS in Princeton, NJ.

 He has lived in New Hope in Bucks County, PA since 2000.